VideojogosLusofona/color-shape-links-ai-competition/README.md

 * Report: quality of writing, organization of ideas, references, auxiliary diagrams and schemes.

-All the AIs will face against each other in two tournaments:
+All AIs will face each other in two tournaments:

 1. The first tournament will be played using standard [Simplexity] rules (7x7 board, 4 in a row win condition) and with a time limit of 0.2 seconds.